Causes of Cerebellar Ataxia: From Stroke to Genetic Mutations

 - Having a Stroke: Ataxia can happen due to a sudden onset of stroke.
 It is either due to a blockage of a blood vessel or bleeding in the brain.

 - Having Infections: Even though rare, infections like chickenpox, HIV, or Lyme disease can cause ataxia.
-It can show up during the healing stages of infection and last for some weeks or days.
+Post-infectious ataxia commonly appears during or after recovery from infection and often resolves over weeks to months.
 However, it should be noted that in some cases, the damage can be permanent, leading to a chronic acquired ataxia.

 - Cerebral Palsy: It is a group of neurological disorders affecting motor control, often due to brain injury before, during, or shortly after birth.
 This condition affects the ability of the child to coordinate their body movements.